Meet Our Team

 Jenny Panergo

-Jenny Panergo earned a Bachelor of Arts in Philosophy and Political Science with a minor in History from Saint Michael's College with academic honors while playing two collegiate varsity sports: soccer and tennis.
-She has been inducted into four national honor societies; accepted a scholarship at the Morrison Novakovic Center for Faith & Public Policy; wrote a proposal for an African American Foodways Exhibition for the Boston Historical Museum; won first place in directing, writing, and producing a film for a campus festival; and was awarded the George Doc Jacobs award for athletics.
+Jenny Panergo graduated from Saint Michael's College with academic honors while playing two collegiate varsity sports: soccer and tennis.
+She has been inducted into four national honor societies; accepted a scholarship at the Morrison Novakovic Center for Faith & Public Policy; wrote a proposal for an African American Foodways Exhibition for the Boston Historical Museum; won first place in directing, writing, and producing a film for a campus festival; and was awarded the George "Doc" Jacobs award for athletics.

 On campus, she was involved in a multitude of organizations, particularly in the realm of social justice and sustainability.
-In particular, she was a Civil Rights Alliance Leader for campus initiatives whereby she served as a mentor to refugees from Sudan and Ethiopia, examined the accessibility of the campus and envisioned functional development of infrastructure proposals, as well as aided in landscaping efforts for ecological developments including soil restoration.
+As a Civil Rights Alliance Leader, she mentored refugees from Sudan and Ethiopia, assessed campus accessibility and developed infrastructure improvement proposals, and contributed to ecological landscaping efforts, including soil restoration initiatives.

-Jenny's internship at Life After Life had instilled a philosophy of healing and regeneration; thus, affecting her outlook on environmental sustainability as a continuous process of rejuvenation.
-She recently joined Palm to Palm after being referred by one of the members, Daniel, who is also an alumnus of Challenge Detroit.
+Jenny's internship at Life After Life instilled her philosophy of environmental sustainability as a continuous process of healing and regeneration.
+This perspective has influenced her approach to both professional and personal endeavors.
+She joined Palm to Palm after being referred by one of the members, Daniel, who is also an alumnus of Challenge Detroit.

 Harry T Rahn V